 This website attempts to present information on, and photographs of, all the known crosses in Lincolnshire, within its gazetteer pages.
 You can move straight to the gazetteer HERE.

 Crosses were often erected in the communal areas of a town or village – the village green or town square – which usually served also as market place and a gathering place for proclamations and public meetings.
-A market cross (sometimes termed a Butter Cross) was a symbol of fair and honest trade (carried out under the eyes of God) and the structures themselves evolved from simple standing crosses set on steps to quite elaborate buildings surmounted by the cross, validating the transactions being carried on beneath.
-The authority of the Market Cross extended to it being the right and proper place for the proclamation of important news and statements and thus the site of the cross becomes the focus of not only religious significance, but of civil solemnity and status.
+A market cross (sometimes termed a Butter cross) was a symbol of fair and honest trade (carried out under the eyes of God) and the structures themselves evolved from simple standing crosses set on steps to quite elaborate buildings surmounted by the cross, validating the transactions being carried on beneath.
+The authority of the market cross extended to it being the right and proper place for the proclamation of important news and statements and thus the site of the cross becomes the focus of not only religious significance, but of civil solemnity and status.

 The cross remains described in this website are mostly thought to be twelfth to sixteenth century in origin – The remains of some forty ‘Saxon’ crosses are known within the county and it is not proposed to describe these in detail, for that has already been admirably done in The Corpus of Anglo-Saxon Stone Sculpture – Lincolnshire (Vol 5) by Paul Everson and David Stocker.
 See: https://chacklepie.com/ascorpus/catvol5.php